 The BitLocker Recovery Key is a unique sequence of 48 characters.
-The recovery key is generated when creating the BitLocker volume, it can be printed (and stored in a safe place, for example, in a safe), saved to a text file on a local drive (this is not recommended, because if this disk is damaged, you won’t be able to decrypt your data) or on external drive, or saved to your online Microsoft account.
+The recovery key is generated when creating the BitLocker volume, it can be printed (and stored in a safe place), saved to a text file on a local drive (this is not recommended, because if this disk is will be damaged, you won’t be able to decrypt your data) or on external drive, or saved to your online Microsoft account.

 BitLocker recovery key can be found in your account on the Microsoft website.
 Follow the link https://onedrive.live.com/recoverykey.

 If you don’t have access to the BitLocker recovery key, then you won’t be able to access your encrypted data.
 Because BitLocker is designed to protect your files from other users.